 The festivities were originally held for the citizens on the fields in front to the gates of the city.
 The fields were renamed Theresienwiese for the princess but are often abbreviated to simply die Wiesn.
 Over the years the celebration grew to become a celebration of Bavarian agriculture, culture, and food.

-This year is the 184th Oktoberfest and lasts from September 16 to October 3 in Munich.
-It’s been going on for over two centuries and has only been interrupted 24 times by cholera epidemics and wars.
+It’s been going on for over two centuries and has only been interrupted 24 times previously by cholera epidemics and wars.
 The Coronavirus lockdowns of 2020 and 2021 marked the 25th and 26th interruptions.
 Typically over six million people visit Munich each year and come to one of the 16 beer tents, which hold about 119,000 people total at a time.
 There’s even an app for the event.

 Recently 7.7 million liters of beer were served.
-If you were to lay down all the beer drinkers in Munich end-to-end they’d sleep better afterward.
-All over the world where there are German immigrants, Oktoberfest is celebrated.
-Large celebrations occur in Canada, Brazil, Cincinnati, and even Denver where we see half a million gather in the Mile High City.
+If you were to lay down all the beer drinkers in Munich end-to-end, they’d sleep better afterward.
+All over the world, where there are German immigrants, Oktoberfest is celebrated.
+Large celebrations routinely occur in Canada, Brazil, Cincinnati, and even Denver, where we see half a million gather in the Mile High City.

 This is not the only beer festival in Germany, or even in Munich.
 The Munichers have a local one which I’ve written about…